 1. Use the weather:

 Whether it be sun or storm, you can use the natural weather and natural light to add highlights to your shot.
-As an example, the photo above shows a bike rider jumping off a dirt mound, but it shows the white fog in the background which really pops the image of the rider.
-Since the white background is void of any colors to take away from the object of the video, it is used as a sort of natural backdrop to really focus the viewers' attention on the rider.
+As an example, if you’re shooting a bike rider jumping off a dirt mound, shows the white fog in the background to really pops the image of the rider.
+Since the white background is void of any colors to take away from the object of the video, it is used as a sort of natural backdrop to really focus the viewers’ attention on the rider.
 The opposite of this would be to take video directly facing into the sun.
 With the brightness of the natural light of the sun, and the prism of colors most action cams provide when looking toward the sun, the object of the video is lost completely and flashes of natural light and color are all you will see.
 Also, with a well lit background, the object will appear significantly darker and will lose detail.
 So adjust your angle of view to utilize natural light to keep the object of the shot fully lit with ambient light to separate the object from the background.

-I'm never happy with my bike action cam videos because the straight-down trail I bomb down looks like a walk in the park when seeing it on video.
+I’m never happy with my bike action cam videos because the straight-down trail I bomb down looks like a walk in the park when seeing it on video.
 However, if you set your action cam in the right place, or have a friend shoot HD video while you provide the action, you can get a good aspect as to how steep the environment actually is.
-For example, in this shot the action cam is mounted on a helmet swivel mount.
+For example, imagine shooting a scene where the action cam is mounted on a helmet swivel mount.
 While descending, the cam is shooting toward the object and utilizes the mountains in the background, along with the foreground, to give the perspective of how steep the mountain truly is.
 Setting an action cam on a level spot on the ground, log, rock, or tree can give you the perspective you are looking for with your HD video.